VeH-c/Colemak-CA-QWERTY-Ctrl-WIN/README.md

 # Colemak-CA-QWERTY-Ctrl-WIN
- Colemak-CA keyboard layout, for Windows. with Qwerty for shortcut key when CTRL or WIN is pressed
+ Colemak-CA keyboard layout for Windows, with Qwerty preserved for shortcut keys when CTRL or WIN is pressed.

+ TODO